PurpleHominid/Project1-TraceBall/README.md

 This project will be a 2D, top down, casual arcade game

 ### IV.
 Technical Details

+##### Platform
+I will be making the game using Javascript.
+This is because a requirement set out in the brief given to me buy the client was for the game to be run/played in a browser

 ##### Programming Language/Enviroment
 I will be developing this game using Javascript as instructed in the brief.
 The game will be able to run on any web browser but will require a mouse to work correctly (Not touch screen compatable)